-Taking a look at the rubbers packaging is enough to see the evolution of its marketing during these years:
+Taking a look at the rubbers’ packaging is enough to see the evolution of its marketing over the years:

 Let’s see now whether the changes made to the table tennis rules and equipment during these years have affected the type of rubbers that are produced.
 The following charts show the amount of rubbers by type present in the corresponding lists: